khibino/haskell-relational-record/quickstart.md

 Let's run this Haskell code to show what kind of SQL statement is generated:

+{% highlight sql %}
 % runghc hello.hs
 SELECT ALL 0 AS f0, 'Hello' AS f1;
+{% endhighlight %}

 OK.
 Next, let's execute this SQL in SQLite: